edinaftcteams/ftc-shared/AutonomousConfiguration/readme.md

 ## Code

 - AutonomousConfiguration.java - This is the configuration class.
 Add this to your team code folder and change it to meet your requirements.
-- rhsPushbotAutoDriveByEncoder_Linear.java - This is a basic opmode that uses the configuration class.
+- RHSAutonomousMenu.java - This is a basic opmode that uses the configuration class.
+__Note:__ *There is a small bonus in this opMode, a state machine example!*